necro-cloud/kubernetes/.github/PULL_REQUEST_TEMPLATE/docs_pr.md

----
-name: Documentation implementation pull request
-title: "[DOCS IMPL] Default title"
-labels: enhancement, documentation
-assignees: ''

----

-## Proposed Updates in the Documentation
+# Proposed Updates in the Documentation
   -
   -
   -